silverstripe/silverstripe-lessons-v4/README.md

 	}
 }
 ```
 Remember that we're in the context of a simple DataObject here, so we don't have any awareness of the request. `Controller::curr()` is a useful method that gets us the currently active controller.
-Off that object, we can get the request object that has been assigned to it, and look for `->param('ID')`, the same way we did in our `show()` action.
-If the ID in the URL matches this region, we return `current`, otherwise we return `link`.
+From that object we can get the request object that has been assigned to it, and look for `->param('ID')` the same way we did in our `show()` action.
+If the ID in the URL matches this region we return `current`, otherwise we return `link`.
 We don't have to worry about `section` for something this simple.

 Refresh the page and see that the current region is now indicated.